WilliamPrime/Mu-Draconis/design.md

-i have got some things i do want to improve, but those involve change the 3d printed parts not any of the hardware the list of stuff i want to make less bad is make the hotend mount more secure better fan duct design fix the 0.0027 degree angle on the sides of the bed belt tensioner thing
+i have got some things i do want to improve, but those involve change the 3d printed parts not any of the hardware the list of stuff i want to make less bad are:

+make the hotend mount more secure

+better fan duct design

+fix the 0.0027 degree angle on the sides of the bed belt tensioner thing